-Q: How do I know if a basement backup is from too much rain or a clogged lateral?
+Q: How Do I Know if a Basement Backup is From Too Much Rain or a Clogged Lateral?

-A: If it is not raining and you get water backing up into your basement through the floor drain, there is a good chance you have a clogged sanitary sewer lateral.
-The water that you used inside your home cannot get through the lateral and empty into the Township's sanitary sewer main out in the street.
+A: If it's not raining and you get water backing up into your basement through the floor drain, there's a good chance you have a clogged lateral.
+The water that you used inside your home cannot get through the lateral and empty into the city's sewer out in the street.

-Even if it is raining and you have water coming through the floor drain, you could still have a clogged sanitary sewer lateral that needs to be cleaned out.
-When basement backups occur because of capacity issues in the sanitary sewer system, they usually affect more than one home on the block.
-Contact the Department of Public Works right away, so they can check to see if there are any problems with the sanitary sewer main out in the street.
+Even if it is raining and you have water coming through the floor drain, you could still have a clogged lateral that needs to be cleaned out.
+When basement backups occur because of capacity issues in the sanitary sewer system, they usually impact more than one home on the block.
+Contact your city or village department of public works right away so they can check to see if there are any problems with the public sewer out in the street.